Sahil-Dhawan/revise-smart-privacy-policy/README.md

 ## Automatically Collected Information

-In addition, the Skills may collect certain information automatically as part of normal operation within the context of the Amazon Alexa or Google Calendar API environment, including, a unique user ID, accessToken .
+In addition, the Skill may collect certain information automatically as part of normal operation within the context of the Amazon Alexa or Google Calendar API environment, including, a unique user ID, accessToken .

 ## Data Collection